We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 You may think that the data breach is just a recent problem, but let’s turn back the hands of time.
 Bill Gates brought up the subject of password vulnerabilities and predicted the death of passwords in 2004.
 And in 2011, IBM said that passwords would become useless in five years.
 In 2014, Avivah Litan, VP Analyst at Gartner, expanded on the passwordless argument.
 In her words, “Passwords were dead a few years ago.
 Now they are more than dead."

-But it's already 2024, and passwords are still the most popular authentication method; they are not going to vanish into thin air.
+But today, passwords remain the most popular authentication method; they are not going to disappear.
 Taking into account all the data above, the human factor is the main cause of data breaches.
 I think it’s not hard to guess how many data breaches occur due to the human factor, but we know the exact number.
 According to the DBIR, it's behind 74% of all data breaches.

 Today, we're going to explore passwordless authentication methods that can help fix the data breach problem.
 Let's dive deeper into the issues and find out what passwordless authentication is and how to implement it in software solutions.